Group-Adaptive Threshold Optimization for Robust AI-Generated Text Detection: Conceptual Framework and Methodology

-During each iteration, we compute predictions for each sample \(x_n\in G_i\) by binarizing the predicted probability \(p_n\) using the current threshold \(\theta(G_i)\).
-The model derives a contingency matrix based on the predictions \(\hat{y}_n\) and actual values \(y_n\).

-For each subgroup \(G_i\), we define a loss function that penalizes both low accuracy and insufficient F1 score:
+\paragraph{Process.} Given this setup, we introduce \textit{\name}, described in Algorithm~\ref{algorithm_fairopt}. \textit{\name} uses a gradient-based subgroup threshold update to jointly optimize group-level fairness and classification performance.
+Formally, we partition the dataset \(D\) into subgroups \(\{G_1,\dots,G_i\}\) based on features \(\{S_1,\dots,S_n\}\).
+Each subgroup \(G_i\) is assigned an initial threshold \(\theta_{\mathrm{init}}\) (e.g., \(0.5\) for all groups).
+At each iteration, we compute predictions for each sample \(x_n \in G_i\) by binarizing its predicted probability \(p_n\) using the current threshold \(\theta(G_i)\).
+From the predicted labels \(\hat{y}_n\) and true labels \(y_n\), we construct a contingency matrix.
+For each subgroup \(G_i\), we define a loss that penalizes low accuracy and insufficient F1 score:

-where \(\beta\) is a minimum F1 threshold, \(\kappa>0\) is a penalty weight, \(\alpha\) is also given for the minimum ACC, and \([\cdot]_{+}\) denotes the positive part that only positive values are retained, turning negative numbers to zero.
-The minimum thresholds are essential for ensuring stable convergence and preventing degenerate outcomes across all subgroups.
+where \(\beta\) is a minimum F1 target, \(\kappa>0\) is a penalty weight, and \([\cdot]_{+}\) denotes the positive part, which clips negative values to zero.
+These minimum standards ensure stable convergence and prevent degenerate solutions across subgroups.

 To optimize each \(\theta(G_i)\), we employ a \emph{finite-difference approximation} of the gradient: